jeffgbutler/csharp-payment-calculator/README.md

 kubectl apply -f Kubernetes/serviceBinding.yaml
 ```

-If you have a loadBalancer service available, then:
+If you have a load balancer service available, then:

 ```shell
 kubectl apply -f Kubernetes/service.yaml